Accepted Backflow Prevention Assemblies

 Zone Isolation is having a backflow prevention device installed that protects the rest of a building from one particular area.

-If your property only has Fixture or Zone Isolation, and you fall into the high hazard category, you will need to update to Premise Isolation.
+If your property only has Fixture or Zone Isolation, and you fall into the severe or moderate hazard category, you will need to upgrade to Premise Isolation.